This Privacy Statement was last updated on the 4/11/2021.

 Visitors to this website

 To ensure your security we follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.
-By using Secure Socket Layer technology or SSL as it is more commonly known all data entered on our online order form such as address or credit card number is encrypted and transferred securely.
-Furthermore our payment engine is provided by LLOYDS TSB CARDNET / SAGEPAY providing additional security.
+By using Secure Socket Layer technology or SSL as it is more commonly known all data entered on our online order form such as address, or credit card number is encrypted and transferred securely.
+Furthermore, our payment engine is provided by LLOYDS TSB CARDNET / OPAYO providing additional security.